pratik668/persiAPITest/Readme.md

 **Importing Project:**
    - Unzip the code file.
-   - To import the code zip file in STS -:
+   - To import the code zip file in STS - <br>
-     File Import  General  Existing Projects into Workspace  Next  Select Root directory (browse the unzipped file)  Search for nested projects  Finish
+     File -->Import --> General --> Existing Projects into Workspace --> Next --> Select Root directory (browse the unzipped file) --> Search for nested projects --> Finish

 **Setup Config:**
 <br>
-After importing the project in STS, setup the project as follows- Wait till all the dependencies are loaded in the project, stable internet connection is required.
+After importing the project in STS, setup the project as follows-<br>
+Wait till all the dependencies are loaded in the project, stable internet connection is required. <br>
-Open “config.properties” file:
+Open “config.properties” file:<br>
-On left-side Package Explorer AccessibilityAuditToolApiApplication  src/main/resources  config.properties
+On left-side Package Explorer AccessibilityAuditToolApiApplication --> src/main/resources --> config.properties <br>
 In “config.properties” :
 A chrome driver should be downloaded for the specific chrome browser version.
 If you are using Chrome version 88, please download Chrome Driver 88.0.4324.
 Official Website to download chrome driver- https://chromedriver.chromium.org/downloads